 The next Certified Legal Manager (CLM)® exam is November 5.
 Earning your certification demonstrates mastery of legal management skills, shows initiative and dedication to the profession, and gets you additional discounts from VIP business partners.
+TAKE ADVANTAGE OF THE FOLLOWING RESOURCES:

-Satisfy the education requirements with the CLM bundle of 10 on-demand webinars - Supplement your education with specially selected books in the Legal Management e-Store - $\bigotimes$ Prepare with the all-new Study Guide for the CLM Exam, conveniently available as a digital download Learn more alanet.org/clm
+Supplement your education with specially selected books in the Legal Management e-Store 🍑 Prepare with the all-new Study Guide for the CLM Exαm, conveniently available as a digital download Learn more alanet.org/clm